anyakeller/k-and-r-revamp/README.md

 To lint styles, run `yarn run lint:styles` or my custom name, `yarn run lies`

+### Javascript files

+Working with the scripts in resources/assets/scripts:
+#### The script files to be aware of:

+* `main.js` - the primary js file and hub for most js imports
+* `swiperScripts.js` - the code that initializes swiper

 ### File Structure

 #### Larvel Blade Templating